sebnyberg/imgcrop/README.md

 Additionally, `madvise(2)` and in particular `MADV_SEQUENTIAL` can inform the kernel of the sequential nature of reading image contents.

-## Downloading an image to test with
+## Pre-requisites

+To run these benchmarks, a large image and `libvips` is required.

 ESA has some amazing images of space over at <https://esahubble.org/images/>.